golanb7108/internetEX3/README.txt

-Internet technologies EX3
+Internet technologies EX4
 =========================

 -------------------------------------------------------------------------------
 (1) What was hard in this ex?
 -------------------------------------------------------------------------------
-A couple of issues?
+A couple of issues:
 a.
 Understanding the asynchronous mechanism in which javascript works - It took time to understand the way the code executes - it is not linear, and it is difficult to control the program flows.